Chart Color Schemes

 AreaSearch analysis of employment trends sees Aveley performing better than 85% of local markets assessed across Australia

 Aveley has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate is 2.2%, with an estimated employment growth of 2.4% over the past year (AreaSearch data aggregation).
+Its unemployment rate is 2.2%.
+Over the past year, estimated employment growth was 2.4%.

 Frequently Asked Questions - Employment